Epic Code LAB848 Osmotic Fragility, Erythrocytes

 Useful For

-Evaluation of suspected hereditary spherocytosis associated hemolytic anemia
+Evaluating suspected hereditary spherocytosis-associated hemolytic anemia

 Confirming or detecting mild spherocytosis